-In a downturned economy, businesses may not only be robbed blind, but also become blind to what is stolen.
-Whether the stolen assets include cash, products, raw materials, or personal property, many business operators are satisfied with what they consider an “acceptable” level of loss.
-If fact, they refer to this level as a cost of doing business.
+Whether stolen assets include cash, products, raw materials, or personal property, many business operators are satisfied with what they consider an “acceptable” level of loss.
+In fact, they refer to this level as a cost of doing business.

 The cost of investigating a fraudulent loss and obtaining legal evidence is probably incidental compared to the amount stolen in many cases of fraud.
 Theft of proprietary information is even more severe because it could affect the business’s future.
 Compared to that of protecting business data, the cost of security measures, such as encrypting sensitive data and installing covert security cameras, is negligible.

 How to Increase Fraud Prevention and Protection Measures

 So what should a business do to increase its fraud prevention?